The Centennial Parklands Equestrian Centre (CPEC) is one of the world’s great urban equestrian assets.

 Any person who uses the Centre, and its equestrian facilities is required to comply with the Code of Conduct.

-A new Code of Conduct has been developed to:
+The Code of Conduct has been updated to: